 After claiming benefits for unemployment, elderly workers who meet UI eligibility requirements receive temporary financial assistance from their State’s Unemployment Insurance Agency as they search for new suitable work.
 After claiming senior unemployment benefits, applicants may need to register for work with their State Employment Service, depending on where in the U.S. they reside.
 If seniors make an unemployment benefits claim and need to register for work in the state, their local Employment Service office can also help them to find new jobs, training programs, counseling services and skills testing.

 In addition to these federal unemployment benefits for seniors, the U.S. Department of Labor (DOL) sponsors the CareerOneStop website, a free online resource for job-seekers.
 While claiming unemployment benefits, unemployed job-seekers may use the national website to create a resume or cover letter, get interview tips and find local training programs.
-To learn more about these federal unemployment benefits, download our comprehensive guide.
+To learn more about these federal unemployment benefits, download our free guide.

 How long can I claim unemployment benefits as a senior?